-New safety systems are installed under the Safety Systems conversion.
-These systems provide safety functions that are required for airplanes certificated in the Commuter category.
-Also, the stall warning system has been modified and will now provide accurate and reliable warning when the airplane is operated in icing conditions.
-The result is a King Air 200 series airplane that operates at a higher level of safety.
+New safety systems may have been installed under Option 1 of STC SA11103SC (Halo 250/275 conversion).
+The table in Section 1 - Introduction identifies each safety system that is installed in this airplane.
+These systems provide functions that are required for airplanes certificated in the Commuter category but are not required when operating this airplane in Normal category.
+Also, if the Ice Mode has been added to the stall warning system, it will now provide a more accurate and reliable warning when the airplane encounters icing conditions.
+The result of adding these systems is a King Air 200 series airplane that operates at a higher level of safety.